ANNUAL RAPTOR COUNT

 The Silver City CBC covers a 15-mile diameter circle centered on the Silver City Golf Course.
 All levels of expertise are welcome, plus there is a need for feeder counters.

-We had a pretty good count!
-98 species and 9,504 individual birds, which ties our second highest species count and IS our second highest individual count.
-We had a record number of out-of-season birds, including Hooded Merganser, Common Merganser, Pied-billed Grebe, Eared Grebe, Wilson's Snipe, Band-tailed Pigeon, Vermilion Flycatcher, Canyon Wren, and Brown-headed Cowbird.
+2016 count had 98 species and 9,504 individual birds, which ties our second highest species count and IS our second highest individual count.
+A record number of out-of-season birds included, Hooded Merganser, Common Merganser, Pied-billed Grebe, Eared Grebe, Wilson's Snipe, Band-tailed Pigeon, Vermilion Flycatcher, Canyon Wren, and Brown-headed Cowbird.
 Others we rarely get included; Inca Dove, Scaled Quail, Sandhill Crane, Western Screech-owl, Lewis's Woodpecker, American Crow, Pyrrhuloxia, and Eastern Meadowlark.
-In the spreadsheet for 2015, the red boxes are for low counts, green for high.
-If you are interested in seeing the data route by route or just the totals let me know and I'll send that to you - 575-388-2386 or firstname.lastname@example.org.

 Centered in Riverside, along the Gila River near Cliff is where the count takes place.
 Most of the land is privately owned and permission from the landowners is obtained by Roland Shook, compiler.
 If you are interested in taking part in this Christmas Bird Count contact Roland at 575-590-4731 or firstname.lastname@example.org

 Bird watchers of all ages count birds to create a real-time snapshot of where birds are Participants simply watch birds at any location for at least 15 minutes on any day in a four-day time span, tally the numbers of each species they see, and report their tallies online at www.BirdCount.org

 .
 Portions of the GBBC site are also now available in Spanish at www.ContandoAves.org